Decoding Temporal Relationships with DynCRep

 andJointCRep

 models before diving into this tutorial.
-If you are not familiar with these models, we recommend checking out our tutorialsCRep
+If you are not familiar with these methods, we recommend checking out our tutorialsCRep

 algorithm andJointCRep